microsoft/azure_arc/azure_arc_servers_jumpstart/docs/vmware_winsrv2k19_template.md

-# Create a VMWare vSphere template for Windows Server 2019
+# Create a VMware vSphere template for Windows Server 2019

 The following README will guide you on how to create a Windows Server 2019 VMware vSphere virtual machine template.